bevyengine/bevy_editor_prototypes/design-book/src/roadmap.md

   - [ ] launch a prebuilt binary (for non-technical users)
   - [ ] cargo workspace apps and examples (for developers using the editor from the codebase)
     - [ ] set feature flags
-    - [ ] (stretch goal. maybe as part of a possible vscode integration) read/write `.vscode/launch.json`
   - [ ] option to launch with a default profile when the editor opens

 ## Uncategorized work